learosema/leon/README.md

 LEON.js
 =======

-LEON stands for **Lutz' Evil Object Notation** and can be used as an alternative to JSON.
+LEON stands for **Lea's Evil Object Notation** and can be used as an alternative to JSON.
 The sense behind LEON is to minimize URL-encoding in stringified JS objects when you want to send them using ajax via HTTP-POST.